Unpaid Family Care Leave in Singapore

 Unfortunately, this leave doesn’t do parents a lot of good if their employee will not give them the time off to use them.
 Singapore has been making an effort to change that with new standards that rolled out in 2018.

-These standards recommend that employers give their employees up to 2 weeks of unpaid leave to take care of family members after hospitalization, and up to 4 weeks of leave if it is for a child in a special situation, such as early or multiple births.
+These standards recommend that employers give their employees up to 2 weeks of unpaid leave to take care of family members after hospitalization, and up to 4 weeks of leave if it is for a child in a special situation, such as early or multiple birth.

-It’s also important that the employers explain to their employees very clearly what the policy is on unpaid family care leave so that they aren’t surprised when an emergency occurs.
+It’s also important that the employers explain to their employees very clearly what the policy is on unpaid family care leave, so that they aren’t surprised when an emergency occurs.